jtviolet/Web-based-Remote-Terminal-Server/README.md

 # Prerequisits
 You will need to have Redis running on your server for this server to work.
 If you are on a Unix server, you can download redis [here](https://redis.io/download).
 If you are on Windows then you can download redis [here](https://github.com/MicrosoftArchive/redis/releases).
 By default, the application will be looking for redis on port 6379.

-# Configuration
-All configuration for the server is stored in `/lib/config.json`.
-Currently the only config item you could/should change is the port.

 # Installation
 This application should be able to run on any Windows or Unix machine.
 Make sure redis is installed and then follow these steps:
 ```